editio/interreg/Instructions.md

 It is possible to display XML directly in the browser by adding a CSS stylesheet to the XML document.

-- Copy the "visualize-tei-xml.css" file that comes with the materials and add it to the same location where you saved your coded sonnet (if you saved it in the same folder as the exercise, the CSS file is already there).
+- Copy the "visualize-tei-xml.css" file that comes with the materials and add it to the same location where you saved your encoded sonnet (if you saved it in the same folder as the exercise, the CSS file is already there).
 - Add at the beginning of the XML document, before the root element `<TEI>`, the following instruction (which tells the XML where to find the CSS).
 You must have the XML file and the CSS file in the same folder.

 `<?xml-stylesheet type="text/css" href="visualize-tei-xml.css"?>`